dexhoang/cmpm-121-final-40/README.md

             console.log(JSON.stringify(this.languageData, null, 2));  // Log the loaded data

 ### [F3.b Localization] The player is able to switch different languages with the scroll buttotn by the canvas.
 They can switch between english, spanish, chinese(logographic) and arabic(right to left).
 I used chatGPT to help tranlsate the languages in en.json to the other 3 languages.
 I tried using google translate but with the chinese and arabic, it's hard to determin if the language is consistent with it's own symbols.
 The game is set up in english origianlly but the player has the option to change it after launching the game, so there's no 4 different versions of the game.
 ### [F3.c] If the player is on mobile they are able to add this app to their homescreen and have it function much like a normal app.
 This was done through the manifest.json file which defines this program as a progressive web app (PWA) and specifying various things like starting url, app icon, and more.
+I was able to accomplish this portion thanks to the demo that Professor Smith sent in canvas as well as this video here: https://www.youtube.com/watch?v=YSGLw4T8BgQ.
 ### [F3.d] The player is able to play this game even while offline if they have it added to their homepage.
 This is due to serviceworker.js caching the game files during the install event which allows for another event handler, fetch, to load the aforementioned cached assets even when the device is offline.
+Some changes we made were to play with the phone in landscape as it the player movement and planting would often cause problems with viewing the game when played in portrait mode.

 ## Reflection
 ### We learned that we needed to add more button functions as well as other functions for making the game work on mobile.
 We had to make a quick change to make buttons from in the game to html buttons.
 When we worked on getting it to work on mobile and as an app, we realized that it would be better if the buttons were to be on the web browser so that the player doesn't have to deal with the avatar moving to the buttons in the game.